Get started guide for Azure developers

 Azure is built on a set of REST APIs that support the Azure portal UI.
 Most of these REST APIs are also supported to let you programmatically provision and manage your Azure resources and applications from any Internet-enabled device.
 For the complete set of REST API documentation, see the Azure REST SDK reference.

-In addition to REST APIs, many Azure services also let you programmatically manage resources from your applications by using platform-specific Azure SDKs, including SDKs for the following development platforms:
+Along with REST APIs, many Azure services also let you programmatically manage resources from your applications by using platform-specific Azure SDKs, including SDKs for the following development platforms:

 Azure Resource Manager